Kirsty Howat: International career

-Howat was called up to the national under-16 team for a friendly tournament in Portugal where she made a total of 3 appearances in games against Portugal, Netherlands and Austria, scoring her first goal in the match against Austria.
+Howat was called up to the Scotland national under-16 team for a friendly tournament in Portugal, where she made appearances in games against Portugal, Netherlands and Austria, scoring her first goal in the match against Austria.
 A few months later she was drafted into the under-17 team by coach Pauline Hamill for two friendly games against Wales, scoring on her debut.
-Howat was a member of the squad that contested the qualifiers for the 2014 European Championship in England; these games were played before the end of 2013 to serve as qualification for the 2014 Costa Rica World Cup which was scheduled for spring 2014.
+Howat was a member of the squad that contested the qualifiers for the 2014 European Championship in England; these games were played before the end of 2013 to serve as qualification for the Costa Rica World Cup which was scheduled for spring 2014.
 She was then named in the squad for the 2013 European Championship and played in all three matches: Scotland lost against France 1–0 and Germany 4–2, and drew in the final game against Spain.

-In 2014 she was named in the under 19 team and played in the 2014 European Championship Howat played in two of the three matches played by the national team, a 2–0 victory against Belgium and 3–2 defeat against Netherlands, missing the 5–0 loss to Norway.
+In 2014 she was named in the under-19 team and played in the 2014 European Championship; Howat featured in two of the three matches, a 2–0 victory against Belgium and 3–2 defeat against Netherlands, missing the 5–0 loss to Norway.
 She also played in the 2015 and 2016 European Championship qualification games.

+Howat was added to the full Scotland squad for the first time in September 2023, as a replacement for the injured Emma Watson.
+She was an unused substitute on several occasions before making her debut from the bench against Slovakia in a UEFA Women's Euro 2025 qualifying fixture in Nitra on 13 July 2024.